roshan95/Study-Buddy/README.md

 # Table of content
 # Study Buddy
+The tool recommends degrees from different universities across Germany to students in pursuit of a bachelor’s or master’s degree.
+It takes your interest in account along with your preference of language of instruction, degree type, and rating score.
+All you need to do is type in a word or two and the tool recommends programs that best matches what you like.
+You can view details of the programs, including a description.
+Additionally, you can get more insights about the recommendation through interactive visuals.

 This project was submited as a final project for  [Learning Analitics](https://www.uni-due.de/soco/teaching/overview.php) course under [Social Computing department](https://www.uni-due.de/soco/) at [Duisburg-Essen University](https://www.uni-due.de).
 # Dataset Description
 # Implementation Technologies